 - As you own 3.4 shares, this means that you will be entitled to £51 in dividends (£15 x 3.4 shares)

-The good news for you is that regardless of whether its capital gains or dividends, your chosen fractional share broker will perform all of the calculations for you.
-As such, this makes the investment process highly conducive for beginners!
+Regardless of whether its capital gains or dividends, your chosen fractional share broker will perform all of the calculations for you.

 Step 1: Choose a Stock Broker That Offers Fractional Shares